World War One: Mayfield remembers

 We welcome visitors to our village

 This picture below shows Felicity Taylor and Geraldine Holland discussing with our researchers (Pat and Pat) their grandfather Leonard Lownds, a Mayfield man who lost his life in the First World War.
-The sisters had traveled here from Middlesex and Buckinghamshire.
+The sisters had travelled here from Middlesex and Buckinghamshire.
 They have since written:

 I would like to add my sincere thanks to you all for making our visit to Mayfield such an interesting and enjoyable one and for making us feel so welcome.
 It was so very kind of you to prepare such detailed information for us and it was a delight to hear that you actually knew members of the family, Mabel, and Nora.